dbojan/xmpp-communicator/README.md

 **APK with added features**
 App name is still conversations, so it will overwrite you current installation.
 You might want to use another device for testing.
-link to apk file: https://drive.google.com/drive/folders/1u-bBpRwNtcxRyvKruBPtkRy73MG1qzbu?usp=sharing
+link to apk file and modified sources: https://drive.google.com/drive/folders/1u-bBpRwNtcxRyvKruBPtkRy73MG1qzbu?usp=sharing

 Added features:
 (pictures soon)